James Augustine McFaul: Bishop of Trenton

 During his tenure, McFaul helped erect many churches, schools, and institutions in New Jersey, including an orphanage at Hopewell, a home for senior citizens at Lawrenceville, and Mount St. Mary's College at Plainfield.
 He was also one of the key organizers of the American Federation of Catholic Societies.
 In 1909, McFaul created a controversy when he accused the professors at American colleges and universities of an "upbuilding of a cynicism and intimacy with immoral ideas."

-James McFaul died at his official residence in Trenton on June 16, 1917, aged 67.
+James McFaul died at his residence in Trenton on June 16, 1917, aged 67.